Bayview Gallery

 Suzanne Harden Suzanne Harden The vibrant palette of Suzanne Harden is reminiscent of the great French impressionists, Matisse and Cezanne.
 A former teacher of gifted and talented high school students, Harden paints the small villages along the Maine coast.

-Marieluise Hutchinson Marieluise Hutchinson Marieluise spent her formative years in a bucolic 1820's homestead on the South Shore of Boston.
+Marieluise Hutchinson Marieluise Hutchinson Copley Master, Marieluise Hutchinson spent her formative years in a bucolic 1820's homestead on the South Shore of Boston.
+She now divides her time between Yarmouth Port on Cape Cod and Cushing, Maine.
 Her work has a tone of thoughtfulness and solitude, and it is by a synthesis of these experiences that her work captures the quintessential simplicity and beauty of America.
+Her work is held in museum and private collections throughout New England.

 Janet Laird-Lagassee Janet Laird-Lagassee A Maine native, Janet Laird-Lagassee has received international recognition for her miniature watercolors.
-Painting with magnifying lenses and the sparsest of brushes, she captures the vivid colors of summer's harvest as well as the subtle hues of antique interiors.
+Also painting larger format watercolors and occasionally working in egg tempera, her subjects range from the vivid colors of summer's harvest to the subtle hues of antique interiors

 Scott Moore Scott Moore Contemporary impressionist Scott Moore lives, explores and paints the woods and coast of Maine.
 An avid canoeist and cross-country skier, his work reflects his deep love of nature.
 His bold, brushy paintings are the prize of many individuals and a number of corporate collections.

-Donald Mosher Donald Mosher A descendant of shipbuilders and farmers of Nova Scotia and Maine, Donald Mosher is drawn to the power of the sea and the tranquility of the New England countryside.
-A plein air master, Mosher visits Maine often to capture its beauty.
+Donald Mosher Donald Mosher (1945 - 2014) A descendant of shipbuilders and farmers of Nova Scotia and Maine, Don Mosher was drawn to the power of the sea and the tranquility of the New England countryside.
+A plein air master, Mosher visited Maine often to capture its beauty.

 Stefan Pastuhov Stefan Pastuhov Descended from Russian grandparents who fled to America in 1917, Stefan Pastuhov is a devoted outdoor sportsman and a plein air artist whose paintings capture the landscape he loves.